 Most video marketing campaigns begin with a strategic and coordinated effort to help build your brand identity and drive your target customers to buy your products or services.
 However, before jumping in, it's important to understand how to produce video content, why it's effective and what types of content get the most user engagement.

 How does video content marketing help your business?

 Video content can spread brand awareness and build your business's community by establishing a connection between your company and its audience.
 According to a study from WowMakers, video on a landing page can increase conversion by at least 80%.
 Additionally, 40% of consumers believe video increases their likelihood of purchasing a product on their mobile device, with 76% of marketers claiming video produces more conversions than any other type of content.

 In an age of technology where most people carry smartphones or tablets, short video content has risen in popularity to become the preferred delivery method of marketing messages, according to Ronald Humes, vice president of Southeast region operations for Post Modern Marketing.

-"Printed advertisements can seem one-dimensional and dull compared to the same message communicated through a video," Humes told Business News Daily.
+"Printed advertisements can seem one-dimensional and dull compared to the same message communicated through a video," Humes told business.com.
 "A short video advertisement can quickly relay the same message as its conventional counterpart, but in a way that communicates images, tones, and emotions that will better grab the attention of the target audience and stay in their memory longer."